simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * All documentation is converted from docbook to markdown format.
   * Added headers to not allow google to index pages.
   * Added check on frontpage for magic quotes
-  * Added statistic loggging to Consent class.
+  * Added statistic logging to Consent class.
   * Improvements to Exception handler in LDAP class, and better logging.
   * LDAP class supports turning on LDAP-debug logging.
   * Much improvements to SAML 2.0 Metadata generation and parsing.